watch-raider/RL-Game/README.md

 ## Project Overview

-This repository contains two distinct projects exploring how AI agents can learn to cooperate with either humans or other AI agents:
+This repository contains a project exploring how AI agents can learn to cooperate with each other in a cooperative environment:

-### Single Agent Project
-- The environment is a grid-based game where the human player (red square) must find a goal
-- The AI agent (blue square) can move around and toggle directional lights to guide the human
-- The agent receives rewards when the human moves closer to the goal and penalties when the human moves away
-- The agent learns over time to provide better guidance through reinforcement learning

 ### Multi-Agent Project
 - A cooperative environment where two AI agents work together to achieve a common goal